eliot-akira/png-compressor/readme.md

 ## Why

-It can be useful to encode data, such as application state, into an image file that can be shared easily, for example, compared to exporting JSON or ZIP file.
+It can be useful to encode data or application state into an image file for sharing easily - compared to JSON or ZIP format, which might not be possible to upload to a discussion forum.

+Such images are sometimes called "cartridges", referring to retro game ROM cards.

 ## How

-The data is `gzip` compressed using the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API), well-supported by browsers.
+The data is `gzip` compressed using the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API), well-supported by browsers and server-side JavaScript runtimes.
 The PNG format uses the same algorithm, but I found that the compression ratio is dramatically better when the data is compressed before encoding as image.

-Each byte of the given data is written into the color channels (red/green/blue) of a canvas.
+Each byte of the given data is written into the color channels (red/green/blue) of an image.
 The opacity (alpha) channel is not used because it can change color values.

-The canvas is then exported as a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob), which can then be turned into an image element or downloaded as a PNG file.
+In the browser, this encoded buffer can be turned into an image element and downloaded as a PNG file.
+On the server, it can be written to a file.

 ## Install